-- I personally don’t like sending out the same article more than once per week (or longer if possible).
+- I personally don’t like sending out the same article or image more than once per week (or longer if possible).

-So if you are new to blogging and are looking to use this method to self-promote, you may not be able to run at the intervals I do since you may start repeating tweets a bit too frequently than you are comfortable with (or simply just don’t have that many posts to share continually).
+So if you are new to blogging and are looking to use this method to promote your blog, you may not be able to run at the intervals I do since you may start repeating tweets a bit too frequently than you are comfortable with (or simply just don’t have that many posts to share continually).